Reporting Format – EBITDA and EBITDA/IC as key financial metrics

 While the MD&A provides the IC on a quarterly basis for all 5 business segments, IC by value chain segments (Upstream, Supply Chain and Mid/Downstream) will be presented on an annual basis.
 This is because, given the impact of seasonality on our business, as well as the fact that the working capital component of IC can vary significantly across quarters, tracking EBITDA/IC on a quarterly basis might not provide a meaningful analysis.
 Hence, the EBITDA/IC is more meaningful if it is analysed on an annual basis for both business and value chain segments.

-To facilitate the comparison of financial performance against prior years, EBITDA and EBITDA/IC are presented for the period from 2012 to 2015.
+To facilitate the comparison of financial performance against prior years, EBITDA and EBITDA/IC are presented for the period from 2012 to 2016 on January-December financial year basis.
 (See Resource to view or download the excel file carrying these metrics as well as financial statements for this period.
-Other historical metrics for the period from FY2005 to FY2014 based on the 30 June fiscal year-end can also be viewed or downloaded from Resource.)
+Note that the financial statements for the years 2014 and 2015 have been restated on the account of amendments to the SFRS 16 and 41 which came into effect on 1 January 2016.
+Historical metrics for the period from FY2005 to FY2014 based on the 30 June fiscal year-end can also be viewed or downloaded from Resource.)